tinuzz/wp-plugin-trackserver/readme.txt

 = UNRELEASED =
-* Add a 'Delete' link in the track edit modal, so you don't have to use a bulk action to delete a single track
+* Add a 'Delete' link in the track edit modal, so you don't have to use a bulk action to delete a single track.
+* Do not omit tracks with zero locations in track management.

 = v1.6 =
 * Add option for setting the map tile attribution, as required by most tile